abravalheri/ini2toml/README.rst

 Intermediate representation processing
 --------------------------------------

-Processing the intermediate dict representation allows more powerful transformations, including coercing stored values to specific types (e.g. a INI string value to a TOML list) or combining several INI options into a nested TOML table.
+Processing the intermediate representation allows more powerful transformations, including coercing stored values to specific types (e.g. a INI string value to a TOML list) or combining several INI options into a nested TOML table.

 Each intermediate-processor is a simple Python function with the following signature:

 .. code-block:: python

-   M = TypeVar("M", bound="MutableMapping")

-   def toml_process(cfg: Mapping, toml: M) -> M:
+   def intermediate_process(intermediate: IntermediateRepr) -> IntermediateRepr:
        ...

-Please notice your function **SHOULD NOT** modify the ``cfg`` parameter.
-This parameter corresponds to the |ini_cfg| document.
+In turn, :class:`ini2toml.api.IntermediateRepr` is just a wrapper around a combination of Python :obj:`dict` and :obj:`list` objects to represent an INI document or section.
+This kind of object has two main attributes:

+- **order**: a list of "keys".
+A key is (usually) a string with the section or option name ("section" and "option" here preserve the same meaning as defined by ``ConfigParser``).
+This attribute defines the order that the ``elements`` will appear in the final generated TOML.
+- **elements**: a mapping between the keys listed in ``order`` and their corresponding value.
+In the case an entire INI document, each value is a nested ``IntermediateRepr`` that represents a section.
+In the case a single INI section, each value represents an option.
+Initially option values will be strings, but after processing they can be any object with a valid TOML correspondence (e.g. numbers, strings, booleans, etc...)

+Please notice that when renaming elements, it is the responsibility of the user to modify both the **order** and **elements** attributes.

-.. important:: All processors
-   are called in sequence, so the output of one is the input of the following (also working as a pipeline).
+.. important:: All processors are called in sequence, so the output of one is the input of the following (also working as a pipeline).
 Ideally processor implementations should be idempotent_.

 Plugins